 Looking for wine reviews?
 Go here: Wine Ratings and Reviews Database

-At the time of its making, many wine critics had vested interests in the wines and their performance on the market.
-This is not to say he is the sole authority on wine and their ranking.
-There are many excellent Sommeliers who give well-informed reviews on the wines; Jancis Robinson, Karen McNeil and James Suckling come to mind.
+When the wine rating system was created, many wine critics had vested interests in the wines and their performance on the market.
+Robert Parker was the sole authority on wine and its ranking.
+However, many excellent sommeliers continually offer well-informed reviews on the wines; Jancis Robinson, Karen McNeil, Keith Wallace, and James Suckling offer excellent wine reviews.

-Away from these individual views, reputable wine magazines often gather panels of Master Sommeliers and Masters of Wine to blind taste these wines and score them.
-During these tastings, the wines are often judged blind (with the bottles covered) to ensure transparency.
+Another way to reach a rating within a wine panel.
+Reputable wine magazines often gather panels of Master Sommeliers and Masters of Wine to blind taste these wines and score them.
+In addition, the wines are often judged blind (with the bottles covered) to ensure transparency.

 Collective points from these tastings will result in an average ranking for that wine.

 Ratings are canonical within a silo.
 Its own parameters judge each region, grape, and style.
 There could be a 90 point wine in A Napa Cabernet Sauvignon selection, one for a Blanc de Blanc Champagne and another for an Amarone.
 The rating means something different in each of those cases.

 Wine reviewers rank wines on the following scale, emphasizing the balance, length, complexity, and intensity of the wine.